yashkakadiya021/yashkakadiya021/README.md

 ## 🎯 Career Snapshot

-🌱 Data Science undergrad passionate about solving real-world problems using data and storytelling.
+🌱 Data Science graduate passionate about solving real-world problems using data and storytelling.
 🚀 Keen on building smart solutions in AI, ML, and Business Intelligence.
 📌 Current focus: AI-powered analytics, ML project deployment, and recommender systems.